All Episodes

 Right.

-He's a mediator.
+He's the mediator.

-Yes, he's everything.
+Yes, He is everything.

-He's the only friend we have in time and in eternity.
+And He is the only friend we have in time and in eternity.

 Right.

-All right, Kohler.
+All right, Cohler.

 Thank you very much.

-And I'm sure they're cloning people.
+And I'm sure they're Cloning people.

 Yes, I know they say that.

-I don't know, I want to ask Captain Jackson, isn't that his name?
+I want to ask Captain Jackson, isn't that his name?

-Is the Army, the Air Force man who has gone into all that.
+Is the Army, the Air Force man who has gone into all that?

 I should talk with him one of these days.